apoi/quickbeer-android/README.md

-# quickbeer-next
-Experimental project with rx-android-architecture
+Experimental project implementing native RateBeer client for Android using rx-android-architecture.